-37.5 % SBM, which may further indicate that rainbow trout seems to be less sensitive to SBM than Atlantic salmon(45).
+37.5% SBM, which may further indicate that rainbow trout seems to be less sensitive to SBM than Atlantic salmon(45).
 A higher number of fish with SBMIE as a result of increased SBM inclusion is also consistent with previous reports(6).

 The relationship between gut barrier disturbance and the development of SBMIE is not yet known in fish.
 In this experiment, we hypothesised that SBMIE is associated with increased intestinal permeability which further promotes translocation of micro-organisms and/or their products into the bloodstream.
-In humans and mammals, bacterial translocation from the lumen into the circulation has been reported in subjects with intestinal inflammation (46,47).
+In humans and mammals, bacterial translocation from the lumen into the circulation has been reported in subjects with intestinal inflammation(46,47).
 Translocation of bacteria into the blood indicates a loss or impaired gut barrier function which may occur under different conditions.
-Under homeostatic conditions, some bacterial translocation may occur but is cleared by the organism's immune system (48).
-The rate of normal bacterial translocation has been reported to be in the range of 5-10 % in humans (49) and 10-20 % in animals(50).
+Under homeostatic conditions, some bacterial translocation may occur but is cleared by the organism's immune system(48).
+The rate of normal bacterial translocation has been reported to be in the range of 5-10 % in humans(49) and 10-20 % in animals(50).
 When gut homeostasis is disturbed, however, a rise in the rate of bacterial translocation may occur(49).
-In fish, the normal rate of bacterial translocation and its

-Table 6.
-PCR results and plasma levels of intestinal permeability markers in soyabean meal (SBM)-induced enteritis (SBMIE) and non-SBMIE groups of rainbow trout (Oncorhynchus mykiss) (Mean values with pooled standard errors)
+In fish, the normal rate of bacterial translocation and its in soyabean meal (SBM)-induced enteritis (SBMIE) and non-SBMIE groups of rainbow trout (Oncorhynchus mykiss)